xnerditos/xervicekit/docs/GettingStarted-Services.md

 Note that most of the code in these projects is "boilerplate" and you could make a template to quickly set up a service.

-In fact, a [TBD: vanilla sample service]() is available that you can use as a starting point.
+In fact, a [sample service](../samples/SampleService/) is available that you can use as a starting point.

 ## Set up the individual projects